tsogtb/uneven-odds/liwc.md

 {:toc}

 <!--toc-->
-Hyperlinks from the dataset that have the highest possible scores for the corresponding <a href="https://www.liwc.app/help/howitworks" target="_blank" rel="noopener noreferrer">LIWC</a> attribute and are **still intact** as of 2025, excluding inappropriate content.
+The following list details the <a href="https://www.liwc.app/help/howitworks" target="_blank" rel="noopener noreferrer">LIWC</a> attributes utilized within this dataset.
+For selected categories, hyperlinks are provided to instances (*still intact*) that showcase the highest possible scoring for that attribute.

 ### Sentiment
 - <a href="https://www.reddit.com/r/startrek/comments/1w6awv/you_guys_gotta_see_the_top_comment_in_this/" target="_blank" rel="noopener noreferrer">Positive sentiment calculated by VADER</a> = 0.753